mitchellpark/GenericCameraVC/README.md

-# GenericCameraVC using AVFoundation
+#### GenericCameraVC using AVFoundation
-A ViewController to override for the generic camera setup.
+Subclass CameraView for the generic camera setup on iOS